 The sketch design and fixed price.

-Even though a sketch design is not a working drawing, it can still be priced by the competent design builder.
+Even though a sketch design is not a working drawing, it can still be priced by a competent design-builder.
 Working drawings should only commence once the concept (sketch plan) and quotation of scope of works have been agreed on.
 When the owner has a clear picture (sketch) and a fixed price quotation, then it’s time to choose your builder, if you haven’t already.

 How do you choose a reputable builder?
 Ask them to show you their builders’ registration card.
 Ring the Building Control Commission and make sure he/she is registered and reputable.